 Purpose: To ensure correct procedure is followed with concerns and that concerns are escalated appropriately and to a correct outcome.
 Physical injury, neglect Serious incident or Disclosure or or emotional abuse recurrent episodes or allegation of incident inconsistent explanations abuse.
 Give reassurance, avoid leading questions and do not promise confidentiality.
 Concern reported using CPOMs or paper concern form if no access.
 Record the date, time, observations, what was said and who was present.
 If appropriate use a skin map to record visible injuries.
 The record must be made by the first person the child speaks to, as soon as possible after the event and the same day as the concern is raised.
 Safeguarding team reviews concern and makes a decision about next step.
-Gain consent from Decision made Consider an Decision to Decision made to family and work in to monitor the refer the in school discuss the concern partnership to put in concern to concern. informally with the intervention place early help Cornwall MARU parents/carers. intervention.
+Gain consent from Decision made Consider an Decision made to Decision to family and work in to monitor the refer the in school discuss the concern partnership to put in concern to concern. informally with the intervention place early help Cornwall MARU parents/carers. intervention.
 DSL to ensure Child Protection file is UpToDate and keep accurate records MARU to make an that include rationale for decision making and actions.
 DSL to keep relevant assessment regarding staff up to date.
 Following feedback from MARU to work with the social next steps and inform worker.
 Continue to monitor and if reoccurrence then consider MARU DSL of outcome referral.
 Note: if, at any point, there is risk of immediate harm to a pupil you must inform DSL immediately.

-Trust Safeguarding Lead: Amy Daniels Safeguarding Trustee: John Simeons
+Heidi Spurgeon Designated Safeguarding Lead: Deputy Safeguarding Lead/s: Sarah Simpson Safeguarding Link Governor: Richard Cardigan MARU number: 0300 123 1116 Trust Safeguarding Lead: Amy Daniels Concerns regarding staff should be raised with the school Headteacher Sarah Simpson Concerns regarding the Headteacher should be raised with the Chair of governors: Katie Chandler LADO: 01872326536 In the case of known FGM, the teacher who was made aware will also make contact with the police.